aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_faces.rst

 **1. Face Detection Node**

 As mentioned, we use the MTCNN model for face detection.
-It is able to detect human faces with face masks to a certain extent.
-Please take a look at the :doc:`benchmarks </resources/01a_object_detection>` of object detection models that are included in PeekingDuck if you would like to use a different model variation or an alternative model better suited to your use case.
+It is able to detect human faces with face masks.
+Please take a look at the :doc:`benchmarks </resources/01a_object_detection>` of object detection models that are included in PeekingDuck if you would like to use a different model or model type better suited to your use case.

 **2. Face De-Identification Nodes**